Emeril Lagasse: Merchandising and endorsements

 Lagasse has a wide range of branded products.
 On June 8, 2000, he signed a deal with B&G Foods to create a line of dry grocery products marketed under the label "Emeril's."
 The product line includes pasta sauces, marinades, salsas, and Lagasse's signature "Essence" spice blend.
-In 2004 he lent his name to a line of fresh produce made by Pride of San Juan.
-These products, branded "Emeril's Gourmet Produce", include spring mix salad blends, fresh herbs, and heirloom tomatoes.
+In 2004 he lent his name to a line of fresh produce made by Pride of San Juan, branded "Emeril's Gourmet Produce".

 Lagasse also has two lines of kitchen knives produced by Wüsthof and cookware made by All-Clad, as well as a line of kitchen electrical appliances made by T-Fal.

 On February 19, 2008, Martha Stewart Living Omnimedia announced it had acquired the rights to all Emeril products including cookware, cookbooks, television shows, and food products in a $50 million agreement.
 Lagasse retains rights to his restaurants and corporate offices.

 Personal life

-Lagasse met his first wife, Elizabeth Kief, while working at the Venus De Milo Restaurant in Swansea, Massachusetts to pay his way through school.
-After Kief and Lagasse divorced, Lagasse married a second time to a fashion designer, Tari Hohn, but that too ended in divorce.
-Lagasse was married a third time on May 13, 2000, to a real estate broker, Alden Lovelace.
+Lagasse met his first wife, Elizabeth Kief, while working at the Venus De Milo Restaurant in Swansea, Massachusetts.
+They had two children, and later divorced.
+Lagasse married for the second time to a fashion designer, Tari Hohn; they had no children and later divorced.
+Lagasse was married a third time on May 13, 2000, to real estate broker, Alden Lovelace.
 He and Lovelace had two children.
 In 2011, Lagasse and his family moved to Destin, Florida.
+His son with Lovelace, E. J. Lagasse, became a chef, taking over his father’s flagship restaurant Emeril's in New Orleans in 2023 at the age of 19.

-His mother, Hilda Medeiros Lagasse died on August 24, 2016.
+Lagasse's mother, Hilda Medeiros Lagasse, died on August 24, 2016.
+His father, Emeril Jr., died in March 2024.